 Surveillance video brings clues, no arrest in Sonic shooting

 Oct.
-28—Santa Fe police are still looking for a suspect in a shooting near the Sonic Drive-In off Cerrillos Road that left a man wounded last week.
+29—Santa Fe police are still looking for a suspect in a shooting near a Sonic Drive-In on Cerrillos Road that left a man wounded last week.

-Sonic employees tried unsuccessfully to retrieve footage of the shooting from the store's surveillance system, according to a police report.
-Other footage showed a black SUV containing four men, one of whom is thought to have been the shooter; it was too blurry for police to make out the license plate number, the report states.
+Sonic employees were unable to retrieve footage of the shooting from the store's surveillance system, according to a police report.
+Other footage showed a black SUV containing four men — one of whom is thought to have been the shooter — but it was too blurry for police to make out the license plate number, the report states.

 Also according to the police report:

-Footage from the Interfaith Community Shelter shows the 32-year-old man who was shot gestured at the vehicle, possibly a Chevrolet Traverse, outside the shelter before riding a bicycle toward Cerrillos Road on Oct.
-20. He told police he was trying to get away from the vehicle.
+Footage from the Interfaith Community Shelter shows the 32-year-old man who was shot Oct.
+20 gestured at the vehicle, possibly a Chevrolet Traverse, outside the shelter before riding a bicycle toward Cerrillos Road.
+He told police he was trying to get away from the vehicle.

-Minutes later, the man — now suffering a gunshot wound to the hip — approached a customer at Sonic.
-The customer, who was eating in his car, quickly moved his vehicle to help the man and call 911.
-At that point, the SUV circled around twice and fired off about nine shots at both men; police found two bullet casings on the scene.
+According to the report, minutes later, the man — now suffering a gunshot wound to the hip — approached a customer at Sonic.
+The customer, who was eating in his car, quickly moved his vehicle to help the man and called 911.
+At that point, the SUV circled around twice and fired off about nine shots at both men.
+Police found two bullet casings on the scene.

 When police arrived, the man who was shot told them the name of a possible suspect.
 Both the man's name and the name he shared with police are redacted in a police report provided by the city.